msmbuilder/msmbuilder/doc/installation.rst

 MSMBuilder is a python package that heavily leans on other components of the scientific python ecosystem.
-To use msmbuilder, the following libraries and software will need to be installed.

- * scikit-learn, scipy, numpy
- * pandas
- * mdtraj
- * cython *(build-time dependency)*

-Additional dependencies for running tests and building the docs include:

- * nose
- * numdifftools
- * pyhmc
- * msmb_theme
+See ``devtools/conda-recipe/meta.yaml`` for a complete and up-to-date list of build, run, and test dependencies.

 Frequently Asked Questions
 --------------------------